imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

 The Private API key should be kept confidential and only stored on your own servers.
 {% endhint %}

-If you are using ImageKit.io [client-end SDK](../api-introduction/sdk.md#client-side-sdks) for file upload, it requires a parameter named `authenticator`.
-This parameter expects an asynchronous function that resolves with an object containing the necessary security parameters i.e signature, token, and expire.
+If you are using ImageKit.io [client-end SDK](../api-introduction/sdk.md#client-side-sdks) for file upload, it requires an `authenticator` parameter.
+It is an asynchronous function that sends a request to your authentication endpoint and returns the required parameters i.e. signature, token, and expire.
 This asynchronous function uses a backend server to authenticate the request using your [API private key](../../api-reference/api-introduction/api-keys.md#private-key).

-### Setup the backend app
+### Setup the server-side authentication endpoint

 This backend app will expose an endpoint that will be used to authenticate the request.
 The `authenticator` function makes an HTTP GET request to this endpoint and expects a JSON response with three fields: `signature,` `token,` and `expire`.